zed-industries/zed/docs/src/assistant-panel.md

 The stream can be canceled at any point with `escape`.
 This is useful if you realize early on that the response is not what you were looking for.

-If you want to start a new conversation at any time, you can use the `New Conversation` button located at the top-right corner of the assistant panel.
+If you want to start a new conversation at any time, you can hit `cmd-n` or use the `New Context` menu option in the hamburger menu at the top left of the panel.

 Simple back-and-forth conversations work well with the assistant.
 However, there may come a time when you want to modify the previous text in the conversation and steer it in a different direction.